rootmeanclaire/J3DIO/README.md

 J3DIO
 ======
-Java 3D Input Output, or J3DIO(say "jed-ee-oh"), is a file IO system for 3D models.
+Java 3D Input Output, or J3DIO(say "jeh-dee-oh"), is a file IO system for 3D models.
 This is a personal project, but I think that this libray might be useful to someone.

 Installation
 ------------